Jiaweisun274/REPS_2025/README.md

-# REPS_2025 – Renewable Energy Processing System
+# REPS_2025 – Renewable Energy Plant System

 REPS_2025 is a Scala-based software system designed to facilitate the collection, analysis, visualization, and monitoring of renewable energy and electricity consumption data.
 The application supports both a command-line interface (CLI) and a graphical user interface (GUI), enabling flexible user interaction for data exploration and system operation.
 ## Group members